MarcinKilarski/Website-Audit/seo.md

 Overview

 Reviews left on local listings and business directories help potential customers and search engines to form an opinion on how satisfied customers were after engaging with you.
 In other words, what your customers write in their reviews influences your ranking.
-Each of your company’s listings should have at least a few reviews, as this will help bring new visitors to your store.
+Each of your company's listings should have at least a few reviews, as this will help bring new visitors to your store.

 You can increase the number of reviews on each listing by asking your happy customers if they could share their experience with others on a specific site.
 You can also send your customers an email with a link to the site on which you would like them to leave you a review.
 The majority of customers are happy to do this when asked.